High-speed FX trading provokes backlash from banks

 Thanks to faster connections and superior technological firepower, HFTs can often hit quoted prices before manual traders even if their order is not put in first.

-"Thomson Reuters and EBS were basically building their business with HFTs, and HFTs were modeling voice traders' behavior and front-running all the big orders," said one global head of spot trading at a European bank.
+"Thomson Reuters and EBS were basically building their business with HFTs, and HFTs were modelling voice traders' behaviour and front-running all the big orders," said one global head of spot trading at a European bank.

 "It was creating a business but making it more difficult and expensive for manual traders."